alex-moffat/Python-Projects/README.md

 -	Add links for each element in the details page that directs to another details page
 -	Display all the details of the item on the details page and all related objects from another table
 -	Add responsive and dynamic styling based on data in details templates.
--	Add anchor selection and hover styling to entire row of a table
+-	<b>Add anchor selection and hover styling to entire row of a table using only CSS</b>
 -	Add calculated properties to model

 ### Interface